 Dwight is CEO of 10gen which sponsors the open source MongoDB project.
 Dwight is an active MongoDB committer.

 Dwight was cofounder of DoubleClick and CTO of DoubleClick for 10 years.
 Dwight is the original architect of the DoubleClick DART ad serving system.

 Tom Quisel is OkCupid’s Director of Technology.
 For the past four years, he’s been devoted to helping millions across the world find love through smarter algorithms and better data analysis.
 Currently, Tom is giving his all learning to lead the phenomenally talented technical team at OkCupid.
 The path is as littered with pitfalls as it is with opportunities, but he wouldn’t trade it for any other position in the world.
 Tom has a B.S. in Computer Science from Carnegie Mellon where he focused on Statistics and Machine learning.
 Tom also studied bioinformatics at EPFL in Switzerland, where he co-authored a paper on extracting meaningful information from large but noisy biological datasets.
 In his free time Tom loves to hike the hills of upstate New York, crossing his fingers that the servers stay up.

 Steve Yegge is a software engineer with over twenty years of industry experience.
 He has worked on everything from embedded systems to distributed systems to e-commerce, online games and much more.
-Steve has been at Google for the past eight years, where he has worked on Ads and Music systems, and most recently on a project to organize and serve all the world’s compiler output.
+Steve has been at Google for the past eight years, where he has worked on Ads and Music systems, semantic code indexing, and cloud computing.
 Prior to joining Google, Steve was a Senior Engineering Manager at Amazon.com, where he spent nearly seven years leading teams in Developer Tools and Customer Service systems.
 Steve graduated from the University of Washington with a B.S. in Computer Science.